eggsdesign/recruitment-weather-widget/readme.md

 ## About this repo

-This repo includes only this readme file, an index.html and an assets folder containing icons.
-You are encouraged to fork this repo or create a new one if that is more practical.

 This repo contains:
 - An index.html file
 - An assets folder with svg icons
 - This readme file
+You are encouraged to fork this repo or create a new one if that is more practical.

 ## Instructions